-Running is good; a mix of long-distance running and sprinting should be incorporated into a weekly routine.
+Running is good and should incorporate a mix of long-distance running and sprinting into a weekly routine.

 I recommend you do shin contractions as well to balance out the overall lower leg.
 The muscle you are targeting with this exercise is formally known as the tibialis anterior.

-To do this exercise, simply sit down with your legs out in front and focus on lifting your toes with your heel stationary: you should feel the contraction of a large muscle along your shin.
-You should focus on training along with your calves with this very repeated exercise.
+To do this exercise, sit down with your legs out in front and focus on lifting your toes with your heel stationary: you should feel the contraction of a large muscle along your shin.
+Again, you should focus on training along with your calves with this very repeated exercise.